followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/commonSeriesSettings/area.md

 ===========================================================================

 <!--shortDescription-->
-An object that specifies configuration options for all series of the <i>area</i> type in the chart.
+An object that specifies configuration options for all series of the *area* type in the chart.
 <!--/shortDescription-->

 <!--fullDescription-->